any-docs/css/content/guides/selectors/privacy_and__colon_visited/index.md

 You may want to consider the following when developing sites:

-- Changing {{cssxref("background-image")}} values based on a link's visited state will not work since only colors can be used to style visited links.
+- Changing `background-image` values based on a link's visited state will not work since only colors can be used to style visited links.
 - Colors that are otherwise transparent will not apply when styled via a `:visited` selector.

 ## See also